Constitution & Rules

 4.1 All matches to be played on a Thursday night at 7.45pm, on the dates specified in the fixture lists.

 4.2 A match shall consist of five single frames.
-The home captain shall be responsible for notifying the Fixture Secretary of the result, using the dedicated telephone line and the result cards provided.
+The home captain shall be responsible for notifying the Fixture Secretary of the result by taking a photo of the result card provided and emailing to the dedicated email results address of email@example.com.
 (See Rule 4.8).

 4.3 At least three players from both teams must be present before a match can commence.
 Any team knowingly fielding less than five players should before the start of play notify the opposing captain.